epikswagmaster/epikswagmaster/README.md

       animal jam, transformice, creatures of sonaria, ena dream bbq // old music ( rock/metal ) from the 80's-90's, and more niche bands like KMFDM or And One // animation, character design and fursuit making </sub>

-  <sub> please DNI if you larp speaking my languages (danish/swedish/norwegian) OR the most common lies, russian/german/japanese, and aren't actually from said place/know said languages. too many people do this, pls stop pretending to be from somewhere you aren't. </3 </sub>
+  <sub> please DNI if you larp speaking my languages (danish/swedish/norwegian) and aren't actually from said place/know said languages. too many people do this, ESPECIALLY with russian/German/japanese. pls stop pretending to be from somewhere you aren't. </3 </sub>
 <!--
 **epikswagmaster/epikswagmaster** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.